Frequently Asked Questions

 4. You are a consultant or a regional association and you manage a TIM Tools instance that has your various district and school clients each in their own zone.
 You’d probably want to create a separate framework for each of your individual clients to silo the data and for maximum flexibility in scheduling the administration period of the TUPS for each client.

 Where can I get more information about administering the TUPS?

-All TIM Tools administrators have access to the TIM Tools Resource Center, which includes easy-to-follow instructions for administering the Technology Uses and Perceptions Survey.
-Please contact FCIT at TIM@fcit.us if you have any further TUPS questions or are unable to access the TIM Tools Resource Center.
+The TIM Tools Administration Guide contains detailed information for administering the Technology Uses and Perceptions Survey.
+Please contact FCIT at TIM@fcit.us or call 813-974-1640 if you have any further TUPS questions.

 TIM Observation (TIM-O) Tool FAQs

 Do observers have to carry a laptop around to do observations?

 They can, but the TIM-O works great on a tablet or even a smart phone.

 How much training does it take to become an observer?